LuanRT/YouTube.js/README.md

   const artist = await yt.music.getArtist('UC52ZqHVQz5OoGhvbWiRal6g');
   const albums = artist.sections[1].as(YTNodes.MusicCarouselShelf);

-  // Say we want to click the “More” button: const button = albums.as(YTNodes.MusicCarouselShelf).header?.more_content;
+  // Let's imagine that we wish to click on the “More” button: const button = albums.as(YTNodes.MusicCarouselShelf).header?.more_content;

   if (button) {
-    // After making sure it exists, we can call its navigation endpoint: const page = await button.endpoint.call(yt.actions, { parse: true });
+    // Having ensured that it exists, we can then call its navigation endpoint using the following code: const page = await button.endpoint.call(yt.actions, { parse: true });
     console.info(page);
   }